Useful resources

 Working out how to best to engage with the OpenStreetMap community can be difficult.
 There is no single portal to go to and communities have popped up in different places and on different platforms.
 To make it a little easier we recommend the following places depending on whether you want to ask questions, discuss ideas or come to a collaborative decision.

 Discuss: Conversations related to OpenStreetMap happen in many places.
-In the UK the main online platforms are the mailing lists such as talk-gb, developers and imports (subscribe and you’ll receive emails all subscribed members) and Loomio: a decision-making tool to assist groups with collaborative decision-making processes.
+In the UK the main online platforms are the mailing lists such as talk-gb, developers and imports (subscribe and you’ll receive emails all subscribed members).

 Other websites